roqua/documentation/hl7/oru.md

 examples when the ORUs are triggered are not exhaustive, and the given ORU-messages serve as examples.
 For details, please refer to the HL7 v2.4 specification.

-## Empty answer
+## Empty survey

-Upon creation of an answer, an ORU message will be sent with status `S`.
-This status will also be sent when an incompletable answer becomes completable again.
+Upon creation of an survey, an ORU message will be sent with status `S`.
+This status will also be sent when an incompletable survey becomes completable again.

 ```
 MSH|^~\&|Roqua|RGOc|||20121120113522||ORU^R01|8da2b665b7|P|2.4|||||||